Configuration Deep Dive

-Port Forwarding, DHCP, and Services¶
+Port Forwarding, DHCP, Services, and DNS Aliases

 The hostnames of computers connected to the mesh at large must be unique.
 Typically you should prefix your amateur radio callsign to the computer’s hostname in order to have the best chance of it being unique on the mesh network.

 Since DHCP leases are dynamic and can change over time, there may be a reason why a host’s assigned IP address should be made permanent.
 This is especially useful if that host will provide an application, program, or service through your node to the mesh network at large.
-You can permanently reserve that host’s DHCP address by clicking the Add button at the right of the row in the DHCP Leases list.
+You can permanently reserve that host’s DHCP address by clicking the Add button at the right of the row in the Current DHCP Leases list.
 You will see that host now appears in the list under the DHCP Address Reservations heading above the list of leases.

 There may be some devices on which you are not able to set the hostname prefixed by your callsign.
-Once you add that device to your DHCP Address Reservations, however, click the Hostname box to edit the hostname what will be propagated across the mesh network.
+Once you add that device to your DHCP Address Reservations, however, click the Hostname box to edit the hostname what will be propagated across the mesh network by your node.
 You may also want to assign a specific IP Address to the device by selecting it from the drop-down list.
 If you have a device which needs to be reachable on its host node, but which should not be accessed across the mesh network, click the Do Not Propagate checkbox to prevent OLSR from propagating that information to the mesh.

-Services include the required applications, programs, or functions that are available to devices on the mesh network.
+Advertised Services include the required applications, programs, or functions that are available to devices on the mesh network.
 The purpose of the network is to transport data for the services which are being used.
 Network services may include keyboard-to-keyboard chat or email programs, document sharing applications, Voice over IP phone or video conferencing services, streaming video from surveillance cameras, and a variety of other network-enabled features.
 Services can run on the node itself or on any of its LAN-connected devices.

 Enter a service name in the Name field.